akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing-db-transport.md

 ## Sharded Replicated Event Sourced entities

-There are three ways to integrate replicated event sourced entities with sharding:
+There are two ways to integrate replicated event sourced entities with sharding:

 * Ensure that each replica has a unique entity id by using the replica id as part of the entity id
-* Use @ref[multi datacenter](cluster-dc.md)  to run a full copy of sharding per replica
 * Use roles to run a full copy of sharding per replica

-To simplify all three cases the @apidoc[ReplicatedShardingExtension] is available from the `akka-cluster-sharding-typed` module.
+To simplify, the @apidoc[ReplicatedShardingExtension] is available from the `akka-cluster-sharding-typed` module.

 Scala